-International students may be eligible for a Mills College scholarship.
-The scholarship awards are based on academic performance, school examination results, and the results of standardized tests.
+International students may be eligible for a Mills College merit scholarship.
+The scholarship awards are based on academic performance, and the application evaluation.
 Since these scholarships do not meet the total cost of education and living expenses, international students are expected to meet these costs with their own funds.
 Unfortunately, international students are not eligible for any other type of financial aid at Mills.

 US government regulations prohibit students with an F-1 student visa from off-campus employment.
 While the visa does allow for on-campus employment, Mills College is, regrettably, unable to offer on-campus jobs to international students.

-An I-20 form (also known as the Certificate of Eligibility for Nonimmigrant -F-1 Student Status) will be provided only after the student has been offered admission and a $300 nonrefundable enrollment deposit has been submitted.
-This deposit will be credited to the student's first-semester tuition.
+The I-20 (also known as the Certificate of Eligibility for Nonimmigrant -F-1 Student Status) will be provided only after the student has been offered admission, submitted a $300 nonrefundable enrollment deposit, and submitted the I-20 Request Form.

 The I-20 Request Form allows for international applicants to apply for an F-1 student visa to study in the United States.
 If the student has attended another US institution just prior to enrolling at Mills, they must complete the I-20 Transfer Request Form to have their SEVIS record transferred to Mills.
 A student may not obtain an I-20 from one institution and use it to attend another.